Operator-induced structural variable selection for identifying materials genes: Simulation

 iBART is implemented in \texttt{R} based on Algorithm 1 in Section~\ref{sec:practical_consideration} using the default settings.
-We chose the descriptor generating process \eqref{eq:unary_first} in Section~\ref{sec:simulation+OIS_consis} since the i.i.d. primary features do not show strong collinearity.
-Two versions of iBART are considered: iBART with and without $\ell_0$-penalized regression, labeled as ``iBART" and ``iBART$+\ell_0$", respectively.
-The $\ell_0$-penalization selects the best subset of $k$ variables by the Akaike information criterion (AIC) with $k \in \{1,2,3,4\}$.
+We chose the descriptor generating process \eqref{eq:unary_first} in Section~\ref{sec:3_simulation} since the i.i.d. primary features do not show strong collinearity.
+Two versions of iBART are considered: iBART without and with $\ell_0$-penalized regression, labeled as ``iBART" and ``iBART$+\ell_0$", respectively.
+The $\ell_0$-penalization finds the best subset of $k$ variables from the set of selected variables using the Akaike information criterion (AIC) with $k \in \{1,2,3,4\}$.
 We compare the performance of iBART and iBART$+\ell_0$ with SISSO and LASSO.
-SISSO is implemented using the Fortran 90 program published by \cite{SISSO_github} on GitHub with the following settings: the absolute upper and lower bounds of descriptors are set to $1 \times 10^5$ and $1 \times 10^{-6}$, respectively; the size of the SIS-selected subspace is set to 20; the operator composition complexity is set to 3; the maximum number of operators in a descriptor is set to 6; and the number of selected descriptors $k \in \{1,2,3,4\}$ is tuned by AIC.
-The \texttt{R} package \texttt{glmnet} is used to implement LASSO and the penalty parameter $\lambda$ is tuned via 10-fold cross validation.
-The number of elements in $\mathcal{O}^{(3)}(\bm{X}_0)$ exceeds the limit of an \texttt{R} matrix.
-As such, we give LASSO an advantage by reducing the descriptor space to $\mathcal{O}_u \circ \mathcal{O} \circ \mathcal{O}(\bm{X}_0)$ that aligns with the true data generating process.
+SISSO is implemented using the Fortran 90 program published by \cite{SISSO} on GitHub with the following settings: the descriptor magnitude allowed in the descriptor space is set to $[1 \times 10^{-6}, 1 \times 10^5]$; the size of the SIS-selected subspace is set to 20; the operator composition complexity $M$ is set to 3; the maximum number of operators in a descriptor is set to 6; and the number of selected descriptors $k \in \{1,2,3,4\}$ is tuned by AIC.
+The \texttt{R} package \texttt{glmnet} is used to implement LASSO and the penalty parameter $\lambda$ is tuned via 10-fold cross-validation to minimize the mean squared error loss.
+Since the size of $\mathcal{O}^{(3)}(\bm{X})$ exceeds the limit of an \texttt{R} matrix, we give LASSO an advantage by reducing the descriptor space to $\mathcal{O}_u \circ \mathcal{O} \circ \mathcal{O}(\bm{X})$ that aligns with the true data-generating process.
 We also utilize the $\ell_0$-penalized regression step as in SISSO and iBART+$\ell_0$ for LASSO, leading to LASSO$+\ell_0$.